FAQs in MEI

 Questions about the Carl Benz School of Engineering

-KIT is responsible for the academic offerings of the Mechanical Engineering (International) program, while the Carl Benz School is responsible for the organization of the Pre-Semester as well as the content and organization of the College Program.
-Participation in the College Program is optional, i.e. you can complete your studies in Mechanical Engineering (International) without taking part in the College Program.
+KIT is responsible for the academic offer of the Mechanical Engineering (International) degree program, while the Carl Benz School is responsible for the organization of the Pre-Semester and the content and organization of the College Program.
+Participation in the College Program is optional, i.e. you can also complete your studies in Mechanical Engineering (International) without being a member in the College Program.

 Passing the assessment test is mandatory for applicants who are not directly admitted to the program at KIT.
 It is strongly recommended that these applicants attend the Pre-Semester in order to successfully pass the test.
 Applicants with direct admission may also attend the Pre-Semester to refresh their knowledge in the above-mentioned subjects.
 Information on your admission status (direct or conditional) will be provided in the KIT Admission Letter after the application process has been completed.